apabhinav/cs50week0/README.md

-# cs50week0
+# cs50
-This is week 0 of my cs50 course
+All copies of my work in cs50 will be here